jmkim/bootmail/README.md

 # [bootmail](https://github.com/kdzlvaids/bootmail)

-This Linux shell script will send you an email alert when system goes boot up, halt, and reboot.
+This Linux shell script will send you an email alert when system goes boot, reboot, and halt.

 ## Table of contents